 How much does a book editor cost?
 What a great question!

-Editing is custom-quoted per 250-word page for most projects and includes a substantive edit and critique.
+Editing is custom-quoted per 250-word page for most projects and includes a deep line edit and critique.
 Once you sign a contract, half the total is due up front and half when the project is finished.
 The total project cost falls within the professional rate standards set by the Editorial Freelancers Association.

 Manuscript critiques are $900 per one manuscript of up to 100,000 words.
 This is great for writers with either an early draft or an almost-finished draft that hasn’t gotten traction with agents.
 For an additional $300, we can also add detailed scene notes to the already-comprehensive letter.
 Clients have called these letters a master course in fiction unto themselves.